MetzinAround/practical-classroom-workshop/course/fork.md

 #### By forking this project

 [Click here](https://gitlab.com/e1171/edsigcon-courseware-template/-/forks/new) to fork this project!
 This will create your own personal version of this project inclduing the repository, that you'll be able to modify and make your own.

-Here is a screenshot of the Fork Project page and here is the [docs page](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#project-forking-workflow).
-You can change the name of the project, the namespace and the and set the Project slug.
+On the []**Fork Project**](https://docs.gitlab.com/ee/user/project/repository/forking_workflow.html#project-forking-workflow) page   You can change the name of the project, the namespace and the and set the Project slug.
 The slug will be used in the URL of your GitLab Pages website or Wiki.
-The namespace is a unique name and URL for a user, a group, or subgroup. ...
-Alex creates an account with the username.
+The namespace is a unique name and URL for a user, a group, or subgroup.
 ![fork_template.png]({{site.baseurl}}/attached_files/images/fork_template.png)

- Next:
+Steps:
  1. Modify the name of the project if you wish.
  2. Select your namespace.
 You will likely only have one.
  3. Modify the slug if you wish.